-Product sales increased \$166.9 million, or 37%, to \$617.1 million for the year ended December 31, 2019, compared to \$450.2 million for the year ended December 31, 2018.
-This increase was driven by acquisitions, resulting in approximately \$28.9 million in sales growth, and by increased velocity of growth of current customers.
+Product sales increased approximately \$108.6 million, or 18%, to \$725.7 million for the year ended December 31, 2020, compared to \$617.1 million for the year ended December 31, 2019.
+This increase was driven by accelerated growth in manufactured products led by those produced in our Omaha facility and by velocity growth within current customers of distributed products, specifically the online channel.

-Service revenue increased \$13.9 million, or 18%, from \$78.4 million to \$92.3 million for the year ended December 31, 2019, compared to the year ended December 31, 2018.
-The Services revenue growth was driven by the opening of new wellness centers and increasing pet counts within existing community clinics as a result of scheduling improvements.
-Same-store sales increased \$9.8 million, or 13.2%, to \$84.2 million for the year ended December 31, 2019, compared to \$74.4 million for the year ended December 31, 2018.
-The increase in same-store sales was driven by improvements in scheduling that were made during 2018 and moving 3 wellness centers and 2 district offices into the same store base, offset by converting successful mobile clinics into wellness centers.
-Non same-store sales increased \$4.1 million, or 103.9%, to
+Services Segment

-\$8.1 million for the year ended December 31, 2019, compared to \$4.0 million for the year ended December 31, 2018.
-The increase in non same-store sales was a result of opening 80 additional wellness centers in 2019, as well as the maturation of clinics opened in the past six trailing quarters, offset by wellness centers moving into the same store sales base.
+Service revenue decreased approximately \$38.0 million, or 41%, from \$92.3 million to \$54.3 million for the year ended December 31, 2020, compared to the year ended December 31, 2019.
+Same-store sales decreased approximately \$38.8 million, or 46%, to \$45.4 million for the year ended December 31, 2020, compared to \$84.2 million for the year ended December 31, 2019.
+The decrease in same-store sales was driven by COVID-19 related closures.
+Non same-store sales increased approximately \$0.9 million, or 11%, to \$9.0 million for the year ended December 31, 2020, compared to \$81.1 million for the year ended December 31, 2019.
+The increase in non same-store sales was a result of opening 80 additional wellness centers in 2019 an additional 27 wellness centers in 2020, as well as the maturation of clinics opened in the past six trailing quarters, offset by wellness centers moving into the same store sales base and COVID-19 related closures.
+Services revenue has rebounded to nearly the same levels prior to the COVID-19 pandemic, the Company is continuing to experience unplanned clinic closures due to absenteeism, which are expected to continue until the overall health situation improves.